BlooCantCodeBruh/TryingToOptimizeMC/README.md

-# TryingToOptimizeMC
+# TryingToOptimizeMC_1.20.1

-You read the title, so here are some tips on how to optimize Minecraft
+You read the title, so here are some tips on how to optimize Minecraft 1.20.1

 Optimizing Java
 =